 The app ignores this value for categorical hyperparameters.
 The

 default value is |

 After specifying which model hyperparameters to optimize and setting any additional optimization options (optional), train your optimizable model.
-On the Regression Learner tab, in the Training section, click Train.
+On the Regression Learner tab, in the Train section, click Train All and select Train Selected.
 The app creates a Minimum MSE Plot that it updates as the optimization runs.